Euler approximations with varying coefficients: The case of superlinearly growing diffusion coefficients: Main results

-where $C$ is a constant independent of $n$. \end{thm} \begin{remark} Observe that when $l=0$, i.e. the drift and diffusion coefficients are allowed to grow at most linearly and satisfy a global Lipschitz condition, Theorem \ref{order-thm} produces the optimal result known in classical literature and thus it can be seen as a generalisation of the classical approach since the restrictions in the $\mathfrak{p}$ - \textbf{condition} are reduced to only one, namely $p\le p_0$. \end{remark} For somewhat smaller values of $p$, one can obtain similar results in the case of uniform $\mathcal L^p$ convergence. \begin{thm} Suppose \textbf{A-2}, \textbf{A-4}--\textbf{A-6} and the $\mathfrak{p}$ - \textbf{condition} hold, then the numerical scheme \eqref{tem} converges to the true solution of SDE \eqref{sde} in \textbf{uniform} $\mathcal L^q$-sense with order 1/2, i.e.
+\begin{remark} Observe that when $l=0$, that is, the drift and diffusion coefficients are allowed to grow at most linearly and satisfy a global Lipschitz condition, Theorem~\ref{order-thmm} produces the optimal result known in classical literature, and thus it can be seen as a generalisation of the classical approach since the restrictions in the $\mathfrak{p}$-\textit{condition} are reduced to only one, namely $p\le p_0$. \end{remark}

+For somewhat smaller values of $p$, one obtains similar results in the case of uniform $\mathcal L^p$ convergence.